NREL/pysam/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySAM's documentation!
+Welcome to NREL-PySAM's documentation!
 =================================

-PySAM is a wrapper for the National Renewable Energy Laboratory's `System Advisor Model <http://sam.nrel.gov>`_ (SAM).
+NREL-PySAM is a wrapper for the National Renewable Energy Laboratory's `System Advisor Model <http://sam.nrel.gov>`_ (SAM).

 SAM is a performance and financial model designed to facilitate decision making for people involved in the renewable energy industry: